Spare a Copper

-Spare a Copper is a 1940 British black-and-white musical comedy war film directed by John Paddy Carstairs and starring George Formby, Dorothy Hyson and Bernard Lee.
-It was produced by Associated Talking Pictures.
-It is also known as Call a Cop.
-The film features the songs, "I'm the Ukulele Man", "On the Beat", "I Wish I Was Back on the Farm" and "I'm Shy".
-Beryl Reid makes her film debut in an uncredited role, while Ronald Shiner appears similarly uncredited, in the role of the Piano Mover and Tuner.
+Spare a Copper (also known as Call a Cop) is a 1940 British black-and-white musical comedy war film directed by John Paddy Carstairs and starring George Formby, Dorothy Hyson and Bernard Lee.
+It was written by Basil Dearden, Roger MacDougall and Austin Melford and was produced by Associated Talking Pictures.

-Working on the film as associate producer and writer, this production was an early assignment for director Basil Dearden: "it was relatively easy to fit the Formby films into the new demands thrown up by the war: whereas George had typically had to overcome rogues and villains in his 1930s films, these were now simply replaced by spies and saboteurs".
+The film features the songs "I'm the Ukulele Man", "On the Beat", "I Wish I Was Back on the Farm" and "I'm Shy".

+Beryl Reid makes her film debut in an uncredited role, and Ronald Shiner appears similarly uncredited, in the role of the piano mover and tuner.

-The film title is a pun, using the colloquial term "copper" meaning a policeman, with the longer phrase "spare a copper" used by beggars - meaning can you spare a penny (which I might have).
+The film title is a pun, using the colloquial term "copper" meaning a policeman, with the longer phrase "spare a copper" used by beggars – meaning "can you spare a penny" (to give to me).

 Plot

-Formby plays a bumbling War Reserve police officer called George Carter who aspires to become a member of the flying squad.
 The film is set in Merseyside where the battleship HMS Hercules is being built.
+War Reserve police officer George Carter aspires to become a member of the flying squad.
 A group of saboteurs are planning to blow it up.
 George manages to foil them.
-One of the saboteurs, called "Jake", is played by Bernard Lee.

 The saboteurs include fellow police officers who plan to shoot Formby in a remote area but he escapes in a motorised toy car.
-A crazy chase ensues ending in Formby going round and round a wall of death before foiling the plot.
+A crazy chase ensues ending in George going round and round a wall of death before foiling the plot.